Arminius: Name

-The etymology of the Latin name Arminius is unknown, and confusion is further created by contemporary scholars who alternately referred to him as Armenus.
-In his History, Marcus Velleius Paterculus mentions him as "Arminius, the son of Sigimer, a prince of the nation" and states he "attained the dignity of equestrian rank".
-Due to Roman naming conventions of the time, it is likely Arminius is an adopted name granted to him upon citizenship or in any case not his Germanic name.
+The etymology of the Latin name Arminius is unknown, and confusion is further created by recent scholars who alternately referred to him as Armenus.
+In his History, Marcus Velleius Paterculus calls him "Arminius, the son of Sigimer, a prince of the nation" and states he "attained the dignity of equestrian rank".
+Due to Roman naming conventions of the time, it is likely Arminius is an adopted name granted to him upon citizenship or, in any case, not his Germanic name.
 The name instead appears to ultimately be of Etruscan origin, appearing as armne and armni on inscriptions found at Volaterrae.

 According to another theory, that name was given to Arminius for his service in Armenia.
+Scholars note that the name Arme(i)nius (meaning literally "from Armenia") was not uncommon in Latin onomastics and could serve as both a cognomen and a nomen.
+It appears in several contexts of the Roman West without proven links to Armenia, and may overlap with or represent a variant of Arminius, the cognomen of the Cheruscan chieftain.
+A senatorial family bore the nomen, the most notable member being the consul of 244, Ti.
+Pollenius Armenius Peregrinus.
+Modern scholarship, however, regards this as Italic, possibly Etruscan, rather than Armenian in origin.
+Thus, bearers of the name cannot automatically be connected with Armenian provenance.

 The German translation of Arminius as the name Hermann dates from the 16th century, possibly first by Martin Luther.
 In German, Arminius was traditionally distinguished as Hermann der Cherusker ("Hermann the Cheruscan") or Hermann der Cheruskerfürst ("Hermann the Cheruscan Prince").
-Hermann etymologically means "Man of War", coming from the Old High German heri meaning "war" and man meaning "person" or "man".
+Hermann etymologically means "Man of War", coming from the Old High German heri meaning "war" and man meaning "man".
+This has also led to his English nickname "Herman the German".

-Biography
+Early life and Roman military service

-Born in 18 or 17 BC in Germania, Arminius was the son of the Cheruscan chief Segimerus (German: Segimer; Proto-Germanic: Sigimariz; Old English: Sigemaer), who was allied with Rome.
+Born in 18 or 17 BC in Germania, Arminius was the son of the Cheruscan chief Segimerus (German: Segimer; Proto-Germanic: Sigimariz; Old English: Sigemær), who was allied with Rome.

-Arminius learned to speak Latin and joined the Roman military alongside his younger brother Flavus.
-He served in the Roman army between 1 and 6 AD, and received a military education as well as Roman citizenship and the status of equite before returning to Germania.
+Arminius learned to speak Latin and joined the Roman military with his younger brother Flavus.
+He served in the Roman army between AD 1 and 6, and received a military education as well as Roman citizenship and the status of equite before returning to Germania.
 These experiences gave him knowledge of Roman politics and military tactics, which allowed him to successfully anticipate enemy battle maneuvers during his later campaigns against the Roman army.